rammib1/quintype-node-components/README.md

 ### Marquee for Breaking News

 Our Marquee recommendation is `react-malarquee`.
 Just remember to mark all items as `display: inline`, and remove any floats.
 It supports `pauseOnHover`.

+### ReactTable for table story elements

+The story table element renders a very basic table story element.
+It can be enhaced by using 'react-table', which supports pagination and other fancy things.